Project Risk Game Resources

 - Risk Psychology: Understanding Risk Personality Types and their implications for project decisions

 - Stakeholder management

 Using the Project Risk Game to Teach Earned Value

 An optional Earned Value exercise comes in each Project Risk box.

 In addition to using the Project Risk game to teach good project management practices and risk management, it also can be used to teach earned value.
-Click here to download a spreadsheet and chart of the project planned value so that learners can track their actual cost and earned value based on their game performance.
+Learners can track their actual cost and earned value based on their game performance.
 Only one sheet is needed per team.